On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Constructions of extremal matrices

-2. By Proposition~\ref{zeroexistextr}, there exist index $\alpha$ covered with weight $0$ by the hyperplane cover $\Lambda$.
-Next we repeat the proof of the previous clause with that index $\alpha$ instead the previous one.
+2. By Proposition~\ref{zeroexistextr}, there exists an index $\alpha$ covered with weight $0$ by the hyperplane cover $\Lambda$.
+So it is sufficient to repeat the proof of the previous clause for this index $\alpha$.

-3. If index $\gamma$ does not belong to a new hyperplane of direction $i$ then we can follow proofs of the previous clauses.
+3. If index $\gamma$ does not belong to a new hyperplane of direction $i$, then we can follow proofs of the previous clauses.
 Otherwise, $\gamma$ is an index covered with weight $1 - \delta$ by a hyperplane of direction $i$ and with weight $0$ by hyperplanes of other directions.
-The submatrix $B_\gamma$ is defined by a hyperplane cover that differs from $\Lambda$ only in that there is a $\delta$-entry instead of some $0$-entry in its $j$-th row.
-Then the matrix $B_{\gamma}$ strictly contains the matrix $A$ and the extremality of the matrix $A$ implies that $B_{\gamma}$ has a polydiagonal.
+The submatrix $B_\gamma$ is defined by a hyperplane cover different from $\Lambda$ only in $j$-th row, where a $\delta$-entry is utilized instead of a $0$-entry.
+Then the support of the matrix $B_{\gamma}$ strictly contains the support of the matrix $A$.
+The extremality of the matrix $A$ implies that $B_{\gamma}$ has a polydiagonal.

 \end{proof}